An $\alpha$-potential game framework for $N$-player dynamic games: A toy example: linear-quadratic -potential games

 \section{A toy example: linear-quadratic $\alpha$-potential games}

-In this section, we illustrate our results through a simple linear-quadratic (LQ) game $\cG_{\textrm{LQ}}$ on a directed graph $G = (V, E)$.
-The vertex of the graph is the set of players $V = I_N$, and each edge $q_{ij} \in E$, $q_{ij}$ reflects player $j$'s influence on the cost of player $i$.
-The value function of player $i$ in this game is given by
+In this section, we illustrate our results through a simple linear-quadratic (LQ) game $\cG_{\textrm{LQ}}$ on a undirected graph $G = (V, E)$.
+The vertex of the graph is the set of players $V = { [N]}$, and each edge between the vertices represents a dependency between the associated players.
+The { objective function} of player $i$ in this game is given by

-where $q_{ij},\gamma_i\ge 0$, $d_i\in \sR$, and for any $\bu =(u_i)_{i\in I_N}\in \cH^2(\sR^{N})$, the state process $\bX_t^\bu$ is governed by:
+where $q_{ij},\gamma_i\ge 0$, $d_i\in \sR$, and for any $\bu =(u_i)_{i\in { [N]}}\in \cH^2(\sR^{N})$, the state process $\bX_t^\bu$ is governed by: